 How do you cook a roast in a camp oven?

-Cooking a roast in a camp oven requires top and bottom heat, use less heat under the oven and more heat on the top of the oven.
+Cooking a roast in a camp oven requires heat from both the top and bottom.
+Use fewer coals or heat beads under the oven and more on the lid to create even heat and prevent burning.

 How long does it take to cook in a camp oven?